Grid2op/lightsim2grid/docs/use_with_grid2op.rst

 (we remind that these simulations correspond to simulation on one core of the CPU.
 Of course it is possible to make use of all the available cores, which would increase the number of steps that can be performed)

-We compare 5 different backends:
+We compare up to 9 different solvers:

 - **PP**: PandaPowerBackend (default grid2op backend) which is the reference in our benchmarks (uses the numba acceleration).
 It is our reference solver.
 - **LS+GS** (LightSimBackend+Gauss Seidel): the grid2op backend based on lightsim2grid that uses the "Gauss Seidel"
-  solver to compute the powerflows It is implemented in `GaussSeidelSolver.h`.
+  solver to compute the powerflows.
 - **LS+GS S** (LightSimBackend+Gauss Seidel Synchronous): the grid2op backend based on lightsim2grid that uses a
-  variant of the "Gauss Seidel" method to compute the powerflows.
-It is implemented in `GaussSeidelSynchSolver.h`.
+  variant of the "Gauss Seidel" method to compute the powerflows).
 - **LS+SLU** (Newton Raphson+SparseLU): the grid2op backend based on lightsim2grid that uses the
-  "Newton Raphson" algorithm coupled with the linear solver "SparseLU" from the Eigen c++ library (available on all platform) and is implemented in `SparseLUSolver.h`.
+  "Newton Raphson" algorithm coupled with the linear solver "SparseLU" from the Eigen c++ library (available on all platform).
+This solver supports distributed slack bus.
+- **LS+SLU (single)** (Newton Raphson+SparseLU): same as above but this solver does not support distributed slack bus and can thus be slightly faster.
 - **LS+KLU** (Newton Raphson+KLU): he grid2op backend based on lightsim2grid that uses the
-  "Newton Raphson" algorithm coupled with the linear solver "KLU" from the `SuiteSparse` c package implemented in `KLUSolver.h`.
+  "Newton Raphson" algorithm coupled with the linear solver "KLU" from the `SuiteSparse` C package.
+This solver supports distributed slack bus.
+- **LS+KLU (single)** (Newton Raphson+KLU): same as above but this solver does not support distributed slack bus and can thus be slightly faster.
 - **LS+NICSLU** (Newton Raphson+NICSLU): he grid2op backend based on lightsim2grid that uses the
-  "Newton Raphson" algorithm coupled with the linear solver "NICSLU" implemented in
-  `[NICSLUSolver.h`. [**NB** NICSLU is a free software but not open source, in order to use it with lightsim2grid, you need to check section `(optional) Include NICSLU linear solver (experimental)` of the Readme file.
-  It is required to install lightsim2grid from source for such solver]
+  "Newton Raphson" algorithm coupled with the linear solver "NICSLU". [**NB** NICSLU is a free software but not open source, in order to use it with lightsim2grid, you need to install lightsim2grid from source for such solver]
+- **LS+NICSLU (single)** (Newton Raphson+NICSLU): same as above but this solver does not support distributed slack bus and can thus be slightly faster.

-All benchmarks where done with all the customization enabled.
+All benchmarks where done with all the customization (for speed, *eg* `-O3` for linux).
 See the readme for more information.

 Computation time
 ~~~~~~~~~~~~~~~~~~~